How To Read Cable Jackets

 The world of cables has many particulars.
-The engineering of a cable's electrical properties and it's application is usually formost in a consumer's thoughts when looking to purchase a cable.
+The engineering of a cable's electrical properties and its application are usually foremost in a consumer's thoughts when looking to purchase a cable.
 What's not as frequently considered is the material used to insulate the cable.
 This is known as the jacket.
-Most store-bought cables are expected to be used in a home or office, but when buying cables for a more particular use the materials used in construction become more of a concern.
+Knowing how to read cable jackets is essential.
+Most store-bought cables are expected to be used in a home or office, but when buying cables for a more particular use, the materials used in construction become more of a concern.
 Do you want to run a coax cable to your detached garage for a TV?
 Can you run a normal network cable in the plenum space in your office building?
-Is it legal to send this cable to my customer in Germany?
+Is it legal to send different cable jacket types to my customer in Germany?
 We hope our answers to these questions, and more, will help make your next project a lasting success.

 The information printed on a cable jacket will usually tell you everything you need to know.
 Typically this includes the manufacturer or UPC code, jacket material, any electrical standards it meets, temperature rating, and frequently a material rating that will tell you where the cable can be run in a building.
 Let's look at a common Cat-6 network cable as an example.